phst/rules_elisp/README.md

 [load path][].
 However, many Emacs Lisp libraries assume that their immediate parent directory is present in the load path.
 To support such libraries, the `elisp_library` rule supports an optional `load_path` attribute.
-You can specify additional load path directories using this attribute; the directories are relative to the Bazel package directory.
+You can specify additional load path directories using this attribute.
+Relative directories are relative to the Bazel package directory; absolute directories are relative to the workspace root.
 A typical use case is to specify `load_path = ["."]` to add the current package to the load path.

 [load path]: https://www.gnu.org/software/emacs/manual/html_node/elisp/Library-Search.html